alexRyan719/playground-zdecbj78/markdowns/welcome.md

 # How does it work?

+The idea is to allow registered voters to use their email account to cast their vote.
 First, every registered voter would need to link an email address to their government ID.
 This should be done in person, but can be updated with a video call (Google Meets, Zoom, etc).
 A hash can be generated for every election or however frequently is needed.
 The government ID numbers should still stay hidden, but the email and the name can be less protected.

 # Why Email?